-The following is information about submitting a program proposal for the 2014 ALA Annual Conference (June 26 - July 1, 2014; Las Vegas, NV) and/or the 2014 ALSC National Institute (September 18 - 20, 2014; Oakland, CA).
+The following is information about submitting a program proposal for the 2015 ALA Annual Conference (June 25 - 30, 2015; San Francisco, CA).
 The ALSC Program Coordinating Committee will begin reviewing the proposals as they are received.
 A printable version of program proposal information is also available for your reference.

 Program Proposal Form

 - Participants attending ALSC programs are seeking valuable educational experiences and are critical of presenters or sessions that are self-promotional.
 The Program Coordinating Committee will not select a program session that suggests commercial sales or self-promotion.
 Presentations should provide a valuable learning experience and avoid being too limited in scope.